 Start here: Why HBD

-See my series on the historical and genetic roots of the ideological and other psychological differences among White Americans in different regions of the country:
+See my series on the historical and genetic roots of the ideological and other psychological differences among White Americans in different regions of the country.
+I would suggest reading these posts in the following order:

 Be sure also to see this post on the nature of rational inquiry: Carl Sagan’s Baloney Detection Kit